Chapter 1: Mission and Governance of the University

 - executive vice provost

-- vice provost for learning systems innovation and effectiveness
+- associate vice provost, learning systems innovation and effectiveness

 - associate provost for the arts and executive director of the Moss Arts Center